Here are leash and scoop laws dog owners should know before packing up the favorite pooch and heading out.

 10910 NE 172nd Ave., north of NE 99th Street, Vancouver

-- Owners must pick up and dispose of dog feces at any public park or trail, including the off-leash dog parks.
+- Owners must pick up and dispose of dog feces at any public park, natural area, or trail, including the off-leash dog parks.

 - People who do not honor the leash and scoop laws may be fined up to $250.

-The county provides dog waste bags only at the Salmon Creek Greenway Trail, and encourages dog owners to bring plastic bags when visiting parks and trails.
+The county provides dog waste bags at several locations, but encourages dog owners to bring plastic bags when visiting parks and trails.
+All bagged waste must be disposed of in a designated trash receptacle.

 Pet waste left on the ground at parks and trails ultimately gets washed into streams, creeks, rivers and wetlands.
-This waste is raw sewage, and carries harmful bacteria that can affect the health of not only aquatic wildlife, but humans as well.
+This waste is raw sewage, and carries harmful bacteria that affects the health of wildlife and humans.

 Clark County has more than 103,000 dogs, which together generate more than 6,000 tons of waste per year.
-Buddy the Clean Water Dog would like to encourage all dog owners to take the Canines for Clean Water Pledge to help protect our streams by:
+Join thousands of other Clark County dog owners and get a free bandanna for your dog by taking the Canines for Clean Water Pledge to help protect our streams.
+It's as easy as:

 - Picking up after your dog